Strong mixing for the periodic Lorentz gas flow with infinite horizon: Introduction and Main result

 We conclude the introductory section with a very brief summary of the various results along with an outline of the paper.

-In Section~\ref{sec:MLLT}, we introduce most of the required notation, and state MLLTs for the Sinai billiard flow as in Proposition~\ref{prop:MLLTkappa0} for the cell change function, and as in Theorem~\ref{thm:main} for the flight function.
-In Section~\ref{sec:MLLT} we also record a consequence of Proposition~\ref{prop:MLLTkappa0}, namely Corollary~\ref{cor:easymix} that proves mixing for continuous observables with compact support consisting of configurations at a bounded time from the closest collision; in short, this gives mixing for continuous observables with 'non-infinite' free flights.
+In Section~\ref{sec:MLLT}, we introduce most of the required notations, and state MLLTs for the Sinai billiard flow as in Proposition~\ref{prop:MLLTkappa0} for the cell change function, and as in Theorem~\ref{thm:main} for the flight function.
+In Section~\ref{sec:MLLT} we also record a consequence of Proposition~\ref{prop:MLLTkappa0}, namely Corollary~\ref{cor:easymix} that proves mixing for continuous observables with compact support consisting of configurations at a bounded time from the closest collision; in short, this gives mixing for continuous observables supported on a region on which the free flights (either in the past or in the future) are uniformly bounded.

 In Section~\ref{sec:MLLT+LLD}, we state the joint limit results (Joint CLT, Joint MLLT with \emph{error terms}, Joint LLD) for the Sinai billiard map, for the couple formed by the cell change function with the flight time.
-Using the statement of these key technical ingredients, in Sections~\ref{sec:proofMLLT} and~\ref{sec:proofmixing} we prove Theorem~\ref{thm:main}, and Corollary~\ref{cor:mixingrate}.
+Using the statement of these key technical ingredients, in Sections~\ref{sec:proofMLLT} and~\ref{sec:proofmixing} we prove Theorem~\ref{thm:main}, and Theorem~\ref{cor:mixingrate}.

-The proofs of the technical key results stated in Section~\ref{sec:MLLT+LLD} are included in Sections~\ref{sec:proofjCLT},~\ref{sec:proofjMLLT} and~\ref{sec:jLLD}.
+The proofs of the technical key results stated in Section~\ref{sec:MLLT+LLD} are included in Sections~\ref{sec:proofjCLT},~\ref{sec:proofjMLLT} and in Appendix~\ref{sec:jLLD}.
 While the joint LLD, Lemma~\ref{lem:lld}, follows by slightly modifying the proof of LLD for the cell change function obtained in~\cite{MPT}, all the other technical results obtained in this paper, namely, the Joint CLT and the Joint MLLT with \emph{error terms} stated in Section~\ref{sec:MLLT+LLD} are new and require serious new ideas and work.

 In Section~\ref{sec:proofmixing} we state and prove the tightness result Theorem~\ref{lem:tight}.
 At the beginning of Section~\ref{sec:proofmixing}, we use the statement of Theorem~\ref{lem:tight} to complete the proof of Theorem~\ref{cor:mixingrate}.
-The role and the novelty of Theorem~\ref{lem:tight} has been already summarized in item 2. above.
-Finally, we mention that in Section~\ref{sec:proofmixing}, as a by product of certain technical lemmas we obtain a large deviation result, namely Proposition~\ref{prop:L}, which is of independent interest.
+The role and the novelty of Theorem~\ref{lem:tight} has been already summarized in item 2 above.
+Finally, we mention that, in Section~\ref{sec:proofmixing}, as a by product of certain technical lemmas we obtain a large deviation result, namely Proposition~\ref{prop:L}, which is of independent interest.